GigiLoria5/se2022-08-HikeTracker/README.md

   - password: compulsory, minimum lenght is 8 maximum is 64.
     At the bottom of this form there is a submit button and a link to go back to login route.

+- Route `/local-guide-page`: the page contains the actions a local guide can do
+  - Adding an hike to the list of hikes

+- Route `/local-guide-add-hikes1`: the page contains a form that allows the local guide to add a GPX file, specifying start and end point types and related information
+  - upload gpx file
+  - start point type: can be "gps", "address", "name"
+    - start point name: if name is selected
+    - start point address: if address is selected
+  - start point description
+  - end point type: can be "gps", "address", "name"
+    - end point name: if name is selected
+    - end point address: if address is selected
+  - start point description

+- Route `/local-guide-add-hikes2`: the page contains a form that allows the local guide to add information about the hike, by inserting
+  - title
+  - length (automatically extracted from gpx file)
+  - expected time
+    - if possible computed from gpx
+    - otherwise to be inserted manually as hours and minutes
+  - total ascent (automatically extracted from gpx file)
+  - difficulty: can be "Tourist", "Hiker", "Professional Hiker"
+  - geographical area
+    - country
+    - province
+    - city
+  - reference points: points can be added/edited clicking on the map, for each point:
+    - type: can be "gps", "address", "name"
+      - name: if name is selected
+      - address: if address is selected
+    - description
+  - description
+  At the bottom of this form there is a submit button and a button to get back to the previous page.

 ## API Format

 ### User Login and Logout